-Overview: Beautiful Carmel, also known as Carmel-by-the-Sea, sits on the breathtaking Monterey Peninsula between Los Angeles and San Francisco.
-Its history dates back to Spanish missionaries, and it is hard to resist.
+Beautiful Carmel, also known as Carmel-by-the-Sea, sits on the gorgeous Monterey Peninsula between Los Angeles and San Francisco.
+The town's history dates back to Spanish missionaries, and it is hard to resist.

 Much of the architecture is "fairytale cottage," with stone facades, thatched roofs and secret gardens, giving Carmel a storybook quality.
 In keeping with the town's mission of remaining "a village in a forest overlooking a white sand beach," there are no street lights, no parking meters on side streets and no street addresses.
 Most homes are large and architecturally stunning, and new buildings must be built around existing trees.
 The Pacific Repertory Theatre holds its productions in the Forest Theater and the Golden Bough Playhouse.
 The town's Sunset Cultural Center is home to Carmel's Bach Festival, the Monterey Symphony, and the Carmel Music Society.

 Carmel's core has numerous upscale art galleries, seductive wine tasting rooms and enchanting public courtyards.
 The Carmel Mission Basilica has the state's first library and a museum.
 Events include a Shakespeare festival, a film festival, a winemakers' celebration, several car rallies and a freestyle surf competition.
 At the end of Ocean Avenue, iconic, white sand Carmel Beach dazzles.